Emotions are positive or negative feelings that are associated with thoughts, behavioral responses, pleasure, and displeasure amongst other things.

 #46.
 Compliment him: Women are not the only ones who love compliments.
 Tell him how handsome he is when he’s angry at you or how his outfit is perfectly made for him.
 That way, he won’t be able to avoid you but smile instead at your compliments.

 #47.
-Surprise him a little: Write him a small note saying how much you love him, take him out on a need.
+Surprise him a little: Write him a small note saying how much you love him, and take him out on a need.
 Just give him no more reason to get mad at you.

 #48.
 Smile at him in the sweetest way possible: Your sweetest smile might just be all it takes to take away his anger.
 He might not even realize he’s smiling back at you already.

 #49.
-Hold him tight: If he’s usually the one to initiate the closeness, it just be might be the perfect time to show him love and your boyfriend might just melt like butter at the gesture.
+Hold him tight: If he’s usually the one to initiate the closeness, it just might be the perfect time to show him love and your boyfriend might just melt like butter at the gesture.